Soffos-Inc/soffosai-js/soffosai/README.md

     "search",
     null,
     null,
-    "default"// automatically get this value from the output of previous Nodes or user_input with
+    "default"// automatically get this value from the output of previous Services or user_input with
                       // the same property / fieldname.
 );

 qa = new SoffosServices.QuestionAnsweringService();
 qa.setInputConfigs(
     "qa",
-    "default",// take the value for this argument from previous Nodes or from the user_input new InputConfig("search", "passage", get_content) );
+    "default",// take the value for this argument from previous Services or from the user_input new InputConfig("search", "passage", get_content) );
 const AskFromDocument = new SoffosPipeline(